aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/workflow-efficiency/README.md

 ---

-## 1. Knowledge Base Practice
+## 1. Knowledge Base Articles

-Three Spiceworks knowledge base articles were created and used as reusable support references during the workflow-efficiency tickets:
+Three Spiceworks knowledge base articles were created and used during the workflow-efficiency ticket practice:

 - **How to Request a Password Reset**
 - **How to Troubleshoot No Internet**